Anger – Bitterness – Forgiveness

 We need to accept and forgive ourselves.

 Why?
 Because our mental images will be reflected in the world around us.
 We project them outwards and will then be influenced by what we see.
 And if we become afraid of ourselves we will also be afraid of others.
-If we judge ourselves too hard we will direct our disapproval outwards.
-As a consequence our reactions will constitute a threat to others who in their turn get scared into taking defensive positions and will perhaps attack.
-And so we will feel threatened again and our mental stress is increasing which stimulates our own defence mechanisms.
+If we judge ourselves too hard we may choose to direct our disapproval outwards.
+As a consequence our reactions will constitute a threat to others who in their turn get scared into taking defensive positions or will perhaps attack.
+And so we feel threatened again and our mental stress is increasing which stimulates our own defence mechanisms.
 A vicious circle has started once again.
-In the long run will also this will have harmful effects on body and mind.
+In the long run also this will have harmful effects on body and mind.

 People will treat you as you treat yourself!